 Hokkaido is the second largest island of Japan and also the largest and northernmost prefecture (though it is not usually referred to as a prefecture).
 It has coastlines on the Sea of Japan, the Sea of Okhotsk and also the Pacific Ocean.
 Sapporo is the capital city of Hokkaido and was host to the 1972 Winter Olympics.
 Hokkaido is home to the largest number of ski hills in Japan.
 While the majority of them are very small, some of the larger ski and snowboard resorts in Hokkaido - mostly found in regions to the west and east of Sapporo - are amongst the most famous in Japan.

-A free shuttle bus service is available from the Otaru Chikko Station on the Hakodate Honsen line.
+A shuttle bus service is available from the Otaru Chikko Station on the Hakodate Honsen line.
+The journey costs 700 yen and reservations are required.

 Bus services from Sapporo and the international airport are also available.